rclone/rclone/docs/content/docs.md

 The default is `1m`.
 Use 0 to disable.

+### --delete-(before,during,after) ###

+This option allows you to specify when files on your destination are deleted when you sync folders.

+Specifying the value `--delete-before` will delete all files present on the destination, but not on the source *before* starting the transfer of any new or updated files.

+Specifying `--delete-during` (default value) will delete files while checking and uploading files.
+This is usually the fastest option.

+Specifying `--delete-after` will delay deletion of files until all new/updated files have been successfully transfered.

 ### --timeout=TIME ###

 This sets the IO idle timeout.
 If a transfer has started but then